Designed by Rick Robbins (2000)

-Crow Creek Golf Club represents one of the clearest value plays in the greater Myrtle Beach market.
-Rick Robbins, a former Nicklaus Design associate, designed the course in 2000 on a wooded property in Calabash, North Carolina.
-At $45 to $79, Crow Creek charges roughly half what comparable-length courses demand in central Myrtle Beach, and the design quality does not reflect the discount.
+Crow Creek is one of the clearest value plays in the greater Myrtle Beach market, a 7,100-yard Rick Robbins design from 2000 set on a wooded property in Calabash, North Carolina.
+Robbins worked as a Nicklaus Design associate before going independent, and that training shows in the strategic clarity of the layout.
+At $45 to $79, the course charges roughly half what comparable-length courses demand in central Myrtle Beach, and the design quality does not reflect the discount.

-Robbins brought his Nicklaus training to a 7,100-yard layout that emphasizes strategic tee shots and clearly defined risk-reward decisions.
-The slope of 130 against a rating of 74.4 indicates a course that plays its yardage honestly: long from the tips but without the forced carries and penal hazards that inflate slope ratings elsewhere.
-There is room off the tee for the player who accepts a longer approach, and shorter, tighter lines for the player willing to challenge the bunkering.
+You're playing 7,100 yards, par 72, slope 130.
+That slope-to-yardage ratio tells you the course plays its yardage honestly: long from the tips but without the forced carries and penal hazards that inflate slope ratings elsewhere.
+There's room off the tee if you'll accept a longer approach, and tighter, shorter lines if you want to challenge the bunkering.

 Myrtle Beach, South Carolina